-Insurance finance income or expenses

-Insurance finance income or expenses comprise the change in the carrying amount of the companys of insurance contracts respectively arising from:
+Insurance finance income or expenses respectively arising from:

-- a, the effect of the time value of money and changes in the time value of money; and - b. the effect of financial risk and changes in financial risk.
+Insurance finance income or expenses comprise the change in the carrying amount of the companys of insurance contracts a. the effect of the time value of money and changes in the time value of money; and b. the effect of financial risk and changes in financial risk.

-Onerous contract

-The Group assumes that no contracts are onerous at initial recognition, unless facts and circumstances indicate otherwise.
-If facts and circumstances indicate that some contracts are onerous, an additional assessment is performed to distinguish onerous contracts from non-onerous ones.
+Onerous contract The Group assumes that no contracts are onerous at initial recognition, unless facts and circumstances indicate If facts and circumstances indicate that some contracts are onerous, an additional assessment is performed to do onerous contracts from non-onerous ones.